ThaysOliveira/Non-Fungible_Discount_Tokens/README.md

 # Non-Fungible_Discount_Tokens

-Non-Fungible Discount Tokens for the project: Blockchain for Marketing Campaigns
+Paper name: Blockchain for Marketing Campaigns with Non-Fungible Discount Tokens

-Project name: Blockchain for Marketing Campaigns with Non-Fungible Discount Tokens
+This is an project to used in Marketing Campaigns, in order to offer discounts in campaigns that generate a non-fungible tokens.
+A token manager that will be possible to decide the budget to put in the campaign and maximum numbers of tokens.

-The project aims to register non-fungible tokens to a marketing campaign, it'll be possible to generating a Campaign ID, the campaign owner and a maximum budget to be used in the campaign.
+The present project can be applied in different areas, as markets, stores, supermarkets.

 Then, some parameters will be defined:
 - Get number of registered campaigns